ml-systems/nfldb/README.md

 - from the web portal, open a cloud shell window
 - choose powershell as the language in your cloud shell (not bash)
 - enter the three lines of code below, replacing your own unique arguments in the last command.
    - this will build all the resources
-- go into the GameDayData_PFunction_Schedule2 logic app in your Azure portal and run it
+- go into the LoadNFLSchedule logic app, enable it, and run the trigger.
+This will populate the 2019 schedule.
+Wait until it has completed
-   -this will load 2019's data.. will take about 20 min (on the lowest DB tier that it's defaulted to)
+- go into the GameDayData_PFunction_Schedule2 logic app in your Azure portal and enable it -this will load 2019's data.. will take about 15-20 min (on the lowest DB tier that it's defaulted to)
 - download SSMS
 - connect to your database server at the location mydbserver.database.windows.net  (replace mydbserver with your unique name)
 - it will prompt you to login, to allow your ip address through the database server firewall